nickjeffrey/check_unix_file_age/README.md

 nagios check for file last modification date on UNIX-like operating systems
  - Alerts if a file last modification date is greater than XXX or less than XXX
  - Useful for checking things list the last time a backup logfile was updated, or if a file that should not be modified has changed recently, sort of like a poor man's tripwire.
- - supports wildcard file specification /path/to/*.txt
+ - supports single file /path/to/file.txt or wildcard file specification /path/to/*.txt

 # Requirements